 (c) An applicant is not required to provide fingerprints under paragraph (a) or (b) of this subsection if the commission has conducted a state or nationwide criminal records check on the person within the three years preceding the date of the application.

-(d) Fingerprints acquired under this subsection may be used only for the purpose of requesting a state or nationwide criminal records check under ORS 181A.195.
+(d) The commission shall request a state or nationwide criminal records check under ORS 181A.195.
+Fingerprints acquired under this subsection may be used only for the purpose of obtaining a criminal records check under this section.

-(7) Notwithstanding ORS 345.325 (10), the commission may place a school on probation or deny, suspend or revoke a license if the commission finds that an individual who holds a position of authority or control in the operation of the school was convicted of a crime listed in ORS 342.143.
+(7) Notwithstanding ORS 345.325 (10), the commission may issue a notice for corrective action or deny, suspend or revoke a license if the commission finds that an individual who holds a position of authority or control in the operation of the school was convicted of a crime listed in ORS 342.143.

 (8) The commission may issue a conditional license to a career school that meets the requirements of subsection (5) of this section but that does not comply with the applicable standards adopted by rule under ORS 345.325.
 A conditional license issued under this subsection is effective for a period prescribed by the commission, which may not exceed 90 days.

 (9)(a) Except as provided in paragraph (b) of this subsection, a career school license is nontransferable.
 The licensee must give 30 days of notice to the commission when transferring ownership of a career school.

 (b) The commission may transfer a career school license or allow the ownership of a career school to transfer with less than 30 days of notice if:

 (A) The owner of the school dies, is incapacitated or is incarcerated; or